 - Over 20,000 scarves in color variations of the designs

 - Thousands of pieces of art

 Above: My Mom still loves Vera to this day.
-When Pam spotted Vera’s Flight of Fancy print being sold at Macy’s, Mom ordered a tablecloth right away.
+When Pam spotted Vera’s Flight of Fancy print being sold at Macy’s a while back, Mom ordered a tablecloth right away.
 She loves how it blends with her coordinating Fiestaware.
 Photo used with permission from Kate’s Mom, Chris.